Zilliqa/zilliqa-developer/products/ZRC6-to-ERC721-NFT-swap/README.md

 ## Swap Process

 1. **Connect Wallets**: User connects both ZilPay (for ZRC6) and EVM wallet (for ERC721)
+2. **Approve Operator**: User approves their EVM wallet as an operator for their ZRC6 NFTs using ZilPay
-2. **Select Tokens**: User chooses which ZRC6 token IDs to swap
+3. **Select Tokens**: User chooses which ZRC6 token IDs to swap
-3. **Create Signature**: Application signs the EVM wallet address using ZilPay
+4. **Create Signature**: Application signs the EVM wallet address using ZilPay
-4. **Execute Swap**: Smart contract burns ZRC6 tokens and mints ERC721 tokens
+5. **Execute Swap**: Smart contract burns ZRC6 tokens and mints ERC721 tokens
-5. **Confirmation**: User receives transaction confirmation
+6. **Confirmation**: User receives transaction confirmation